Discoverer 2 "Goldcraft" launch cover postmarked at Lompoc on April 13, 1959. |

 1959-04-13 USA Discoverer 2

-Discoverer 2 was a US optical reconnaissance satellite launched on 13 April 1959 at 21:18:39 GMT, the second of three test flights of the Corona KH-1 spy satellite series.
-Discoverer 2 was the first satellite to be stabilized in orbit in all three axes and to be maneuvered on command from the earth.
-Though it carried no film and thus conducted no surveillance, Discoverer 2 was both the first satellite equipped with a reentry capsule and the first to return a payload from orbit.
-A timing error caused the reentry capsule to land near the island of Spitsbergen, Norway, rather than Hawaii.
-A joint US-Norway recovery operation was mounted, but was unsuccessful, and there was fear that the capsule ended in the possession of the Soviet Union.
-Such claims have never been verified.
-The flight and loss of Discoverer 2 was the inspiration for the book and film Ice Station Zebra.
+Discoverer 2 was a US optical reconnaissance satellite launched on April 13, 1959, at 21:18:39 GMT, serving as the second of three test flights in the Corona KH-1 spy satellite series.
+It was the first satellite to achieve stabilization in orbit across all three axes and to be maneuvered on command from Earth.
+Although it did not carry film and thus did not perform any surveillance, Discoverer 2 was notable for being the first satellite equipped with a reentry capsule and the first to return a payload from orbit.
+Due to a timing error, the reentry capsule landed near Spitsbergen, Norway, instead of Hawaii.
+A joint recovery operation between the US and Norway was organized but ultimately unsuccessful, leading to concerns that the capsule might have fallen into Soviet hands, although these claims have never been substantiated.
+The flight and subsequent loss of Discoverer 2 inspired the book and film Ice Station Zebra.

 (Reference from Discoverer 2)